Jbleezy/BO1-Reimagined/README.md

 * Starburst weapon effect no longer has any explosive weapons

 ## Wallbuys
-* Can now purchase ammo if stock ammo is full but clip ammo is not full
+* Can now purchase ammo if reserve ammo is full but clip ammo is not full
 * Upgraded ammo cost reduced from 4500 points to 2500 points
 * Multiple players can now buy the Bowie Knife or Sickle at the same time
 * Claymores, Bouncing Betties, and Spikemores now all require the player to be looking at the wallbuy to be able to buy them